garagehive/garagehive.github.io/docs/garagehive-timetastic-integration.md

    ![](media/garagehive-timetastic-absence-registration2.png)

-3. If an employee is linked to a resource in the system, their registered absences will now appear in the schedule.
+3. If an employee is linked to a resource in the system, their recorded absences will now appear in the schedule.
+On the other hand, absences for employees without a resource code will be registered under the **Notes & Reminders** resource.

    ![](media/garagehive-timetastic-absence-registration3.png)